-Rye Harbour is 2 miles outside of the town.
-It’s possible to walk from town, but it’s not a particularly picturesque trail, as it leads down a road in an industrial estate.
+Rye Harbour is just two miles outside of town.
+It’s possible to walk from town, but it’s not a particularly picturesque trail, as it leads through an industrial estate.
 We took the car and it was easy to park at Rye Harbour car park.

 On arrival, we walked up to the RNLI Lifeboat Station, past Bosun’s Bite Café and to the River Rother, where a few people were crabbing.
 We had a look at the boats, but then moved on for a visit to Rye Nature Reserve.

 Rye Nature Reserve